mcci-catena/docker-iot-dashboard/SETUP.md

 ## After server is set up

-The following instructions are essentially indenpendent of the cloud provider and the underlying distribution.
+The following instructions are essentially independent of the cloud provider and the underlying distribution.
 But we've only tested on Ubuntu and (in 2017) on CentOS.

 1. Clone this repo.